 Are you planning on moving to San Diego soon?
-The second-largest city in the state of California has a lot to offer, so it comes as no surprise that this is the place you chose for your next home.
+The second-largest city in the state of California has a lot to offer, so it comes as no surprise that this is the area you chose for your next adventure.

 However, there is more to relocation than just packing up your belongings and leaving.
 One of the most important things you should do before you move is to get to know the place you’re about to start calling your new home.
 To help you do that, we’ve put together the ultimate guide to America’s Finest City.